MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 When mobbing, your physical environment matters.
 Having an environment that is condusive for mob programming plays a major role in whether the practice becomes entrenched in a team.

-> Humans are lazy, you want minimal effort required to assemble a mob
+> Humans are lazy, you want minimal effort required to assemble a mob.

 #### The core components